jyapayne/switch-pico/README.md

 - `--swap-hotkey x` to pick the runtime hotkey that prompts you to toggle ABXY layout for a specific connected controller (default `x`; empty string disables).
 - `--sdl-mapping path/to/gamecontrollerdb.txt` to load extra SDL mappings (defaults to `controller_db/gamecontrollerdb.txt`).

+### Runtime hotkeys
+- By default, pressing `z` in the terminal re-samples every connected controller's sticks and re-applies neutral offsets.
+Change/disable with `--zero-hotkey`.
+- Press `x` (configurable via `--swap-hotkey`) to open an in-CLI prompt and toggle the ABXY layout for a specific connected controller.
+This updates the controller's stable GUID list immediately; press again to revert.
+- Hotkeys work only when the bridge is started from a TTY/console that currently has focus.
+Pass an empty string to either flag to disable that shortcut (useful when running unattended).
+- If you launch the bridge with `--swap-abxy` (global swap), the per-controller toggle hotkey will show that the layout is enforced globally and will not override it.

-Hot‑plugging: controllers and UARTs can be plugged/unplugged while running; the bridge will auto reconnect when possible.
+Hot-plugging: controllers and UARTs can be plugged/unplugged while running; the bridge will auto reconnect when possible.

 ### Using the lightweight UART helper (no SDL needed)
 For simple scripts or tests you can skip SDL and drive the Pico directly with `switch_pico_uart.py`: